 Health and hygiene tips

 When your cat wears a diaper, you have to be vigilant about hygiene.
 Having a diaper around their waist isn’t natural.
 It can cause skin irritation and rashes if you’re not careful.
-We’ve gathered some tips below.:
+I’ve gathered some tips below.:

 - Change the diaper often: Just like a baby, you should try to change the cat diaper as often as possible.
 The trapped moisture in the diaper can wreak havoc when pressed against your cat’s body.
 If there’s cat poop, change it immediately!
+Never leave your kitty in dirty diapers.

 - Clean your cat’s skin: Use unscented, alcohol-free wipes to remove dirt, feces, and urine from your cat’s skin and fur.